 On the 12th May 2022, the Mass Observation Archive will be repeating its annual call for day diaries, capturing the everyday lives of people across the UK.
 The written diaries will be stored in the Archive at The Keep and be used by a wide range of people for research, teaching and learning.

 In 1937 Mass Observation called for people from all parts of the UK to record everything they did from when they woke up in the morning to when they went to sleep at night on 12th May.
 This was the day of George VI’s Coronation.
-The resulting diaries provide a wonderful glimpse into the everyday lives of people across Britain, and have become an invaluable resource for those researching countless aspects of the era.
+The resulting diaries provide a wonderful glimpse into the everyday lives of people across Britain and have become an invaluable resource for those researching countless aspects of the era.

 How to take part

 You should include a brief self portrait: your age, where you live, your relationship status, your present job or occupation if you are working and any other information that you think is important to record.

-- If 12th May was a typical day for you please say so.
-If not, please say why it wasn’t.
 Any reflections on the day and on how you felt while keeping the diary are welcome.